 More on that lighthearted stuff in a moment.

-I write tips on how mindfulness, learning agility, and storytelling can help you love your career.
-As a bonus, most of these tips will also enhance your overall quality of life.
+I write stories you can read in less than five minutes, featuring diverse professionals whose tips on applying mindfulness, learning agility, and storytelling will help you love your career and enhance your quality of life.
 I’ll offer some of these specific tips near the end of this blog.
 First, let’s circle back to industrial complexes.

 The term military-industrial complex was first used by U.S. President Dwight D. Eisenhower in his farewell address to the nation on Jan.
 17, 1961.
 Eisenhower warned that the U.S. must “guard against the acquisition of unwarranted influence…by the military-industrial complex,” which included members of Congress from districts dependent on military industries, the Department of Defense (along with the military services), and privately-owned military contractors.
 Eisenhower believed that the military-industrial complex tended to promote policies that might not be in the country’s best interest (such as participation in the nuclear arms race), and he feared that its growing influence, if left unchecked, could undermine our democracy.